-In Q1 2019, CES' US business was well positioned to capitalize on improved industry activity levels and drilling trends with infrastructure buildout largely complete in 2018.
-The Company's US drilling fluids business saw an increase in Average Rig Count that outpaced the respective improvement in US industry rig counts, and, although muted by severe weather conditions in certain regions, US Treatment Points increased by 7% in Q1 2019 over the comparative 2018 period.
-In addition, the Company's US source revenues were positively impacted by the appreciation of the USD versus the CAD in Q1 2019, compared to Q1 2018.
+In HI 2019, with infrastructure buildout largely complete in 2018, CES' US business was well positioned to capitalize on improved industry activity levels and drilling trends with stable production chemical and growing drilling fluids end markets.
+As a result, each division contributed to increased US revenue levels over the 2018 comparative periods.
+In Q2 2019 and H1 2019, the Company's US drilling fluids business achieved increased market share with an increase in Average Rig Count that outpaced the respective US industry rig counts, which continued to be impacted by egress issues in the Permian.
+US Treatment Points increased by 3% and 5% in Q2 2019 and H1 2019, respectively, over the comparative 2018 periods.
+In addition, the Company's US source revenues were positively impacted by the appreciation of the USD versus the CAD in Q2 2019, compared to Q2 2018.